Wetaskiwin Fire Services

 - 26 firefighters

-Firefighters responded to over 562 calls in 2019.
+Firefighters responded to 690 calls in 2021.
 The types of calls the department attends include:

 - Structure fires